 Palmer's Phacelia (Phacelia palmeri)

 General: Palmer's Phacelia (Phacelia palmeri) is a rare plant found only on gypsum-rich soils, although on these soils, it can be locally common.
 The plant grows from a basal rosette of relatively long, feather-shaped leaves with crinkled edges.
 As the plant ages, it develops a stem, with a tuft of living leaves only atop the stem.
-In bloom, the plant develops a long, branching, but upright flower stalk.
-The flowers are purple.
+In bloom, the plant develops a long, branching, but upright flower stalk resembling a Christmas tree to 3-ft tall.
+The flowers are purplish-white.

 Palmer's Phacelia often is a dominant component of vegetation communities on gypsum-rich soils in the Upper Sonoran (Mojave Desert Scrub) life zone.
 Gypsum-rich soils, however, are rare in the Mojave Desert, so while this plant can be common where found, it is found in few places, and therefore is considered a rare plant.